Sayyed98/healthcare_platform/README.md

-for running this application you need golang version 1.25.5 and docker, after that run 'make up' command for running docker compose file,
+for running this application you need golang  and docker, after that run 'make up' command for running docker compose file,